13 Simple Tips to Improve Your Website [Tried & Tested Ones Only]

-If, on the other hand, you are not planning to build an email list through contact forms, simply list your email address that people can use to contact you.
+If, on the other hand, you are not planning to build an email list through contact forms, simply list the email address that people can use to contact you.

-Hopefully, these website tips will be a good starting point on how to boost your website.
+Hopefully, these tips will improve your website in no time and will be a good starting point on how to boost your sales.
 Remember, websites are not as static as they used to be and they need to be improved the entire time.
 Competition is high nowadays which makes website improvements necessary on a regular basis.
-To drive traffic to your website you need to constantly improve yourself and build trust.
+To drive traffic to your website you need to constantly search for the ways to improve yourself and build trust.
 Start by improving your website and the rest will follow.